-We account for our goodwill and intangible assets according to ASC 350, "Intangibles - Goodwill and Other".
+We account for our goodwill and intangible assets according to ASC 350, "Intangibles - Goodwill and Other."
 ASC 350 (1) prohibits the amortization of goodwill and indefinite-lived intangible assets, (2) requires testing of goodwill and indefinite-lived intangible assets on an annual basis for impairment (and more frequently if the occurrence of an event or circumstance indicates an impairment), (3) requires testing of definite-lived intangible assets if the occurrence of an event or circumstances indicates an impairment, (4) requires that reporting units be identified for the purpose of assessing potential future impairments of goodwill, and (5) removes the forty-year limitation on the amortization period of intangible assets that have finite lives.

 In years prior to 2010, we performed our annual goodwill impairment testing as of the last day of our fourth fiscal quarter.
 Effective in 2010, we changed this date to the first day of our fourth fiscal quarter, October 1, in order to provide additional time to quantify the fair value of our reporting units and evaluate the results of our testing prior to the completion of our annual financial statements.
-We determined that the change in accounting principle related to the annual testing date is preferable under the circumstances because it will provide sufficient time to our financial statements.
+We determined that the change in accounting principle related to the annual testing date is preferable under the circumstances because it will provide sufficient time to complete more analysis, if required, to accommodate accelerated filing requirements and does not result in adjustments to our financial statements.
 In addition, the change in measurement date does not result in the acceleration, delay or avoidance of an impairment charge.